A Computational Theory of Learning Flexible Reward-Seeking Behavior with Place Cells

+Two studies \cite{Gerstner1997, Blum1996} proposed that the long-term potentiation (LTP) of synapses between place cells during exploration shifts the location encoded by the population activities away from the actual location of the animal.
+Such shifts are intepreted as a vector field tending toward the goal location to guide the animal toward the goal.
+These studies can explain reward-seeking behavior solely based on activities of place cells.
+However, the exact neural representations of such displacement vectors (shifts) remain unclear.
+We show that it’s more biological plausible that the goal-directed vector field is encoded by the gradient field of the MSN activation.
 The work \cite{Muller1996} interpreted the hippocampus as a graph that connects place cells by synapses.
 This work used the biologically unrealistic Dijkstra's algorithm to compute the path with the smallest total synaptic resistance (reciprocal synaptic strength) between two place cells, which is further used to find the shortest path between two spatial positions.
 Compare to such path search algorithms, we show that the learning of PC-MSN synaptic strengths during hippocampal replay is a more biologically plausible model to explain how synaptic information stored among place cells is used to generate reward-seeking behavior.